Bikz/capsule-memory/README.md

 Capsule Memory is ready to drop into your agent stack—wire it up to your orchestrator, seed it with long-term knowledge, and let your AI recall the past with confidence.

+## MCP Bridge (Claude / local agents)

+Run `npm run mcp` to expose the Capsule Memory API as an MCP server over stdio.
+Point your MCP-compatible client (e.g. Claude Desktop) at the resulting manifest and the agent will gain the following tools:

+- `capsule-memory.store` – add/pin new memories
+- `capsule-memory.search` – semantic lookup
+- `capsule-memory.list` – list the most recent memories
+- `capsule-memory.pin` – toggle pinned status
+- `capsule-memory.forget` – delete a memory with an optional reason

+The bridge proxies requests to the running Modelence server (`http://localhost:3000` by default).
+Set `CAPSULE_MEMORY_URL` if the
+API is exposed on a different origin.
+This keeps the web UI untouched while enabling agents to update and query the memory store.